gratipay/inside.gratipay.com/www/appendices/security-program.md

 *   Personally identifiable information (PII)
 *   Credit card holder data

 ## How to Report a Security Vulnerability

 If you believe you’ve found a security vulnerability in one of our products or platforms, please [send it to us on HackerOne](https://hackerone.com/gratipay/reports/new).

 Please provide detailed reports with reproducible steps.
-If the report is not detailed enough to reproduce the issue, the issue will not be eligible for bounty.
-Bonus points for reports containing the affected code from our [GitHub repository](https://github.com/gratipay) and possibly even patches.
+If a report is not detailed enough to reproduce the issue, it will not be eligible for a bounty.
+We also ask you to cite references and not to copy/paste entire reports.
+Reports copied entirely or mostly from elsewhere will not be eligible for a bounty.

-Also we ask you nicely to cite references and not to copy/paste entire reports.
-If a researcher copies their entire report (or most of the key sections) from elsewhere, they will not be awarded a bounty.
+We especially appreciate reports containing the affected code from our [GitHub repository](https://github.com/gratipay), and possibly even patches, and we encourage you to test our platform by [setting up Gratipay locally](https://github.com/gratipay/gratipay.com#quick-start).
+That way you can test all sorts of payloads to your heart's content.

 ### Email